About Miriam Ortwed

 Here on ortwed.com, you’ll find my broader creative projects: design experiments, collaboration work, and glimpses into the process that connects them all.

-It’s a mix of the serious and the silly, the precise and the playful — a reflection of how I like to work: with curiosity, care, and the occasional cup of tea gone cold.
+It’s a mix of the serious and the silly, the precise and the playful — a reflection of how I like to work: with curiosity, care, and the occasional cup of oat milk cappuccino gone cold.

 Thanks for being here — I hope what you find feels soft, a little surprising, and maybe even a bit like coming home.